PurpleTurtleCreative/grouped-content/readme.txt

 = Where can I find documentation for this plugin? =

 Tutorials and developer documentation for Grouped Content are currently being prepared on the new Purple Turtle Creative website.
 Building the documentation for Grouped Content is currently our top priority.
-In the meantime, please post any questions you may have in the plugin support forum.
-We’re happy to help!
+In the meantime, please post any questions you may have in the [plugin support forum](https://wordpress.org/support/plugin/grouped-content/).
+I'm happy to help!

 == Changelog ==

+= 1.1.0 – 2020-01-10 =
+* New: Content Generator

 = 1.0.0 – 2020-01-03 =
 * New: Groups admin menu page